 - vegetable oil or lard for frying

-- Start heating the oil or lard in a large skillet.
-There should be enough fat inside in order for the schnitzels to be able to “swim”.
-Check the temperature by inserting the end of a toothpick in the fat, you should be able to see bubbles forming around the toothpick.
+- Heat oil: Start heating the oil or lard in a large skillet.
+There should be enough fat inside for the schnitzels to be able to “swim.”
+Check the temperature by inserting the end of a toothpick in the fat; you should be able to see bubbles forming around the toothpick.

-- Coat the schnitzels with flour, shake to remove the excess, drag through the eggs and coat with the breadcrumbs.
+- Coat schnitzel with flour, shake to remove the excess, drag through the eggs, and coat with the breadcrumbs.
 Press only very lightly.

-- Only start coating the next batch of schnitzels when the previous is almost done.
+- Tip: Only start coating the next batch of schnitzels when the previous is almost done.